banisterious/obsidian-oneirometrics/docs/developer/implementation/post-refactoring-documentation-plan.md

 ## Executive Summary
 **Status**: In progress

 **Last Updated**: 2025-05-25

 **Key Milestones**:
-- Document audit: Not started
+- Document audit: ✅ Completed (8/8 documents reviewed)
 - Architecture documentation updates: Not started
 - Diagram updates: Not started
 - TypeScript architecture documentation: Not started
+- Archive directory created: ✅ Completed

 This plan outlines the necessary documentation updates following the successful TypeScript refactoring project.
 It includes tasks for reorganizing documentation, updating architecture diagrams, and creating new TypeScript-specific documentation.
 Progress is tracked through various tables throughout this document, with an overall status summary at the end.